What Fast-track listing offers you

 If you are unsure if a building is eligible for listing it can cause delays to any planning applications you make or any changes being made to your property.

-We offer a guaranteed timeframe, usually within 12 weeks, in which we will make our recommendation to the Department for Culture, Media and Sport (DCMS) on whether or not a building or site should be listed.
+We offer a guaranteed timeframe, usually within 12 weeks, in which we will make our recommendation to the Department for Digital, Culture, Media and Sport (DCMS) on whether or not a building or site should be listed.
 Providing clarity sooner and reducing possible delays in the planning process.